RobinFrugte97/NMVW-objects-Japan/README.md

 My concept is about giving people a topographical visualisation of all the objects in Japan.
 The visualisation is not meant to accurately narrow down which object came from which region, but to give people a general vision.
 ![](https://github.com/RobinFrugte97/frontend-data/blob/master/src/images/fdHome.png)

+# D3

+To create an interactive visualisation, I make use of the update pattern within D3.
+I reuse existing DOM elements (created in D3) and load different data into them.
+I add additional elements if needed, and remove any leftover elements after loading new data to visualize.
+Read more about the D3 update pattern in my [wiki](https://github.com/RobinFrugte97/frontend-data/wiki/D3-Update-pattern).

 # Wiki

 My progress, experiments, thoughts and code snippets can be found in my [wiki](https://github.com/RobinFrugte97/frontend-data/wiki).
 My wiki consists of a more detailed page about my [concept](https://github.com/RobinFrugte97/frontend-data/wiki/Concept).
 There is a page dedicated to [D3 update pattern](https://github.com/RobinFrugte97/frontend-data/wiki/D3-Update-pattern), where I describe what D3 update pattern is about and how I implemented it into my project.
 I also describe some of my [experiments](https://github.com/RobinFrugte97/frontend-data/wiki/Experiments) throughout the project.
 I have also practised with [cleaning data with the reduce method](https://github.com/RobinFrugte97/functional-programming/wiki/Datacleaning).